-The HEI evaluates and scores healthcare facilities on detailed criteria including foundational policies and training in LGBTQ+ patient-centered care; LGBTQ+ patient services and support; employee benefits and policies, as well as patient and community engagement.
+The HEI survey serves to evaluate and score healthcare facilities on detailed criteria including foundational policies and training in LGBTQ+ patient-centered care; LGBTQ+ patient services and support; employee benefits and policies, as well as patient and community engagement.

 “Our ongoing commitment is to provide compassionate, high-quality care to all that is free from discrimination and affirms gender identity and sexual orientation.
 We are equally dedicated to nurturing a work environment where our employees and clinicians can reach their full potential,” said Jill Ragsdale, Sutter Health’s chief people & culture officer.